SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 by having armor, a special ability, or a suitable close combat specialization in melee parry.

 Base Combat Difﬁculty
-The base diﬃculty to attack someone is 10 (called the target’s passive defense value) or the target’s active defense total, modiﬁed by range and other factors.
+The base difficulty to attack someone is 10 (called the target’s passive defense value) or the target’s active defense total, modiﬁed by range and other factors.

 Active Defense
-The target character can opt to use an “active defense,” which affects all attacks that occur after the defender’s turn in the current round but before the defender’s turn the next round.
+The target character can opt to use an "active defense," which affects all attacks that occur after the defender’s turn in the current round but before the defender’s turn the next round.
 Active defenses are defensive maneuvers that the target consciously exercises, such as